Aycrazy/javascript-thinking-in-objects/README.md

 #### The Controller

-Ok, so, in our little app, again, just to demontrate seperation of concerns, we're going to make us of another module to take care of the logic of loading up our data, preparing that data to show it to our user, and finally responding to user input.
+Ok, so, in our little app, again, just to demonstrate separation of concerns, we're going to make us of another module to take care of the logic of loading up our data, preparing that data to show it to our user, and finally responding to user input.

 Open up the **controller.js** file.

 Our app should allow us to at least show our list of contacts, add new contacts, and save our list of contacts - and by saving our contacts, we should be able to load them again at runtime!
 These are called _requirements_ - the things we need our app to do!

 All of the logic to power these requirements, and make our dreams come true, is going to reside in our controller.
-Typically speaking, in an MVC app, the controller takes care of preparing data to be displayed to user, that is, formatting our data appropriately for the view, and responding to events off the view, that is, user inpput.
+Typically speaking, in an MVC app, the controller takes care of preparing data to be displayed to user, that is, formatting our data appropriately for the view, and responding to events off the view, that is, user input.

 The controller is the object in the MVC pattern that knows the most about the other two tiers, the view and the model.
 The view and the model don't know anything about each other or even the controller, and this will make more sense once you begin to code within this patterned convention.
 For now, consider the controller to be the object in charge of making it all happen - and the other two objects, well, they're essentially dumb.
 But, you know, nice and all, just, dumb.